Clockknight/Clockknight.github.io/homebrew/Mimeoblade.md

 # Mimeoblade

-This subclass of the Legion  focuses on being a backup frontline and protecting those teammates who cannot protect themselves.
+This subclass of the Legion focuses on map control, by either threatening multiple areas at once, or utilizing their kit for very high mobility.

-Using War Priest as a base, and then changing it to have a mnore defensive side to the kit.
+Using Echo Knight as a base, and then changing it to keep the dice pool themes going.

 <details>
 <ul>
 <li>
-Any usage of Ki points has been replaced with the Resource system listed below.
+Manifest Echo has been changed so that it can only be created at your current space.
+It can still move as normal, and receives an extra 15 feet of movement when it is spawned.
+Additionally, it can only move through things you could.
 </li>
 <li>
-remove in War Priest: War Priest (lvl 1), Guided Strike (lvl 2), War God's Blessing (lvl 6), Divine Strike (lvl 8)
+Remove in Echo Fighter: Unleash Incarnation.
+By threatening an additional amount of area, an extra attack seems overkill on top of Action Surge.
 </li>
 <li>
 remove from Cleric: Channel Divinity (lvl 2), Turn Undead (lvl 2), Harness Divine Power (lvl 2), Destroy Undead (lvl 5),